ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 stale versions of data.
 To prevent this, applications configure an upper bound on how stale a query response can be without being rejected.

-The exact caveats of the above guarantees depend naturally on the security of the underlying cryptographic primitives and also the deployment mode that the transparency log relies on:
+The security of a transparency log depends naturally on the security of the cryptographic primitives that it's configured to use, as well as the deployment mode that the transparency log relies on:

 - Third-Party Management and Third-Party Auditing require an assumption that the transparency log and the third-party manager or auditor do not collude